🌎 Scale faster and cut risk. Get the insights from the 2025 State of Merchant Record Report.

 5. Easy Multi-Currency Settlement

+Businesses can get paid in USD, GHS, ZAR, KES, and other supported currencies.
 This removes FX complexity while still allowing customers to pay in their local currency via mobile money.

 Conclusion